tinytuis/tinytuis/README.md

 ## overview

-this is a workshop for terminal ui experiments.
+this is a playground for terminal user interface (TUI) creations.
 each program is isolated, with its own readme and demo.
 patterns that repeat are extracted into `/patterns`.

-## layout

-- `/experiments` — small tui programs

 ## principles